PatelManthan98/Term_Project_Cell_Devs/README.md

 Follow these steps to prepare the environment and install dependencies.

-1. Ensure Cadmium v2 is available at $CADMIUM or clone locally
+1. Ensure Cadmium v2 is available at $CADMIUM or clone locally(Mandatory to clone)
 ```
 git clone https://github.com/SimulationEverywhere/cadmium_v2.git cadmium_v2
 ```